team5858/README/UPDATE.md

-# How to program the wifi router (radio) for the current year:
+# How to program the wifi router (radio) for the current year

 https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/144986-programming-your-radio